-3 Signs That Your Facebook Campaign is Leaking Money – and 7 Solutions to Fix It
+3 Signs Your Facebook Campaign is Leaking Money (and How to Fix That)

-One thing you should know about Facebook is that it cares about its users and tries to show people ads that are relevant to them.
+Facebook always tries to show people ads that are relevant to them.

-So, once your ad has reached at least 500 impressions, Facebook counts all positive and negative reactions your ad has received, analyzes user feedback, and assigns your ads a relevance score between 1 and 10, with 10 being the highest.
+Once your ad has reached at least 500 impressions, Facebook counts all the positive and negative reactions your ad has received, analyzes user feedback, and assigns your ads a relevance score between 1 and 10, with 10 being the highest.

-Facebook categorizes ad campaign objectives into three stages that correspond to the three stages of your customer’s journey: awareness, consideration, and conversion, where:
+Facebook categorizes ad campaign objectives into three stages that correspond to the three stages of your customer’s journey: awareness, consideration, and conversion.

 - Awareness ads are entertaining to catch the attention of potential new customers.